PentoHQ/tech-challenge-frontend/Notes.md

 - Added `event: SynteticEvent` parameter to `Backdrop` `onClick` prop
   - **TODO**: update the components generator accordingly
 - Changed type of prop `children` in `Spacer` component to `ReactNode` to be more permissive
+- Added component `Modal` to be used as container for the edit sessions form